 deb http://deb.debian.org/debian/ stretch main contrib deb-src http://deb.debian.org/debian/ stretch main contrib

-apt-get update apt-get dist-upgrade reboot
+apt update apt dist-upgrade reboot

 Log in and open the terminal again when it has rebooted.

-su - apt-get install linux-headers-amd64 make sudo
+su - apt install linux-headers-amd64 make sudo

-sh /media/cdrom/VBoxLinuxAdditions.run reboot
+sh /media/cdrom/VBoxLinuxAdditions.run poweroff

+After this you will need to start the server again.
 Now you can change to a higher resolution so you get a larger window if you like:

 su - adduser osboxes sudo echo ' osboxes ALL=(ALL) ALL' >> /etc/sudoers exit